Abandoned Mills, White Mountains

 Site of Whitehouse Mills – North Lincoln, New Hampshire

 Whitehouse Mills was on the Pemigewasset River in North Lincoln.
-Owned by Frank W. Whitehouse, this short-lived 1890s sawmill was considered an eyesore along the Notch Road (road between the old Flume House and Profile House).
+Owned by Frank Whitehouse, this short-lived 1890s sawmill was considered an eyesore along the Notch Road (road between the old Flume House and Profile House).
 Even though this was a short-lived mill, the mill site is still identifiable along today’s Pemi Trail.

 RiverWalk Resort at Loon Mountain in Lincoln, New Hampshire.
 This resort occupies the site of the old mill complex that J.E Henry and Sons built in the early 1900s.